alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

  - Paleo Hebrew letter shape: found multiple.
  - Ktav Ashuri (Assyrian script) letter shape: similar to Paleo Hebrew.

-The regions where the ecliptic path bisects the Milky Way I find more difficult in that there are multiple shapes that match the meaning of the letter.
+The regions where the ecliptic path bisects the Milky Way are more difficult to interpret, as there are multiple shapes that match the meaning of the letter.
 Top row of the above image represents looking West as the Milky Way goes toward sunset where a simple house is seen wide at the bottom narrow at the top.
 The bottom row is the Milky Way as it rises in the east, which has two temple-like houses.
-The last resembling the temple that David and Solomon worked had a tall front face and two pillars in front.
+The last resembles the temple that David and Solomon worked on, which had a tall front face and two pillars.

 [Decoding Beth: a House shape in the nebula? #21](https://www.youtube.com/watch?v=kCLfgkLFryU)